stensonb/pufflet/README.md

 ## Architecture

-k8s <-> pufflet
+k8s <-> `pufflet`

-pufflet <- socket/GRPC -> pufflet-config
+`pufflet` <- socket/GRPC -> `pufflet-config`

 ### pufflet

 The main node client, built to register to the k8s server, and handle API requests against the Node API.
-Communication to pufflet-config is through a local socket, via GRPC.
+Communication to `pufflet-config` is through a local socket, via GRPC.

 ### pufflet-config

-Leveraging some OpenBSD features requires elevated privileges -- in some case root.
+Leveraging some OpenBSD features requires elevated privileges -- in some cases `root` (some of these may be avoided with properly scoped [doas(1)](https://man.openbsd.org/doas) rules).
 To avoid privilege escalation on the local OpenBSD system, strict separation of concerns is followed.
-All calls from the pufflet for configuration changes to the local OpenBSD system are relayed through a GRPC socket to a pufflet-config process.
+All calls from the pufflet (running as non-priviledged user) for configuration changes to the local OpenBSD system are relayed through a local GRPC socket to the `pufflet-config` process (running as elevated user).  `pufflet-config` does the heavy lifting of configuring the OpenBSD machine.

 ## Supported OpenBSD versions

-Proudly built and tested against OpenBSD 7.4
+Tested against OpenBSD 7.6